joeytwiddle/significant-white-space/README.md

 # Bugs:

-  - sync fails with exception "std@sys_file_type" if it encounters any broken symlinks in the scanned tree.
+  - sync fails with exception `std@sys_file_type` if it encounters any broken symlinks in the scanned tree.